 Dukkah Salad with tofu for a vegetarian salad recipe that will tick all of your boxes!Salad recipes make a quick and easy dinner like our Salmon Zucchini Salad and our Chicken Cucumber Salad as well as making you feel good from the inside out!

 I have mentioned in a few of my latest posts that it is cold in Vegas (we Aussies call Brisbane 'Brissie' or 'Brisvegas' or 'Vegas' as an affectionate nickname).
 So that means most of our food options are hot or steaming.

 Tofu is such a versatile ingredient.
 Coated with the dukkah and combined to make a salad, your tastebuds go to heaven!!

 The trouble with trying to eat clean or healthy during that time is that cold salads kindof suck during winter.
 It is just not the same going to the fridge at lunch time, opening it and seeing a cold container of food compared to a glass storer that will microwave up a storm to warm you and your soul into believing that it is not as cold outside as it seems!

-How to make Dukkah Tofu Salad?
+How to make Dukkah Salad with tofu?

-This Dukkah Tofu Salad came about as I really wanted to try and stick to the healthier options (especially during the week) but I didn’t want to eat cold foods.
+This Dukkah Salad with tofu came about as I really wanted to try and stick to the healthier options (especially during the week) but I didn't want to eat cold foods.
 I LOVE Dukkah!
 It is a spice blend that is super easy to make and pretty much anything coated in it, tastes SOOOOO good.